harryodubhghaill/pp3-python-essentials-project/README.md

 - Code Institute for the Heroku terminal
 - Stack Overflow for help with data itteration questions.
-- Stack Overflow for info on od.system and clearing the interpreter
+- Stack Overflow for info on os.system and clearing the interpreter